rasmus-kirk/halo/documents/thesis/06-plonk/05-trace.md

 **Gate Constraints**

-TODO diagram for ctrn mapping of gate to rows in $\vec{C}$.. vector parallel to Term, values are index of input and output value vector.. this can be used for loop too?!?!?!

 $\Downarrow_G$ computes the gate constraints by pushing the gate with an output of the top of the wire id stack via push; $\underset{G}{\curvearrowright}$.
 The same gate will not appear twice since we do not call the continuation on resolved wires in $\Downarrow_R$.

 When the wire id stack $\abst{\vec{y}}$ is empty, $\underset{G}{\curvearrowright}$ will push assert gates and input gates $A^{\abst{f}}$ to the stack.